 Florida’s state tree, the Sabal Palm (also known as a cabbage palm or by its scientific name, the Sabal Palmetto), is an iconic, but vulnerable, part of Florida’s landscape.
 Many people don’t realize that over-pruning or pruning them in the wrong way can cause irreversible damage.
-In fact, the palm is self-pruning and will shed dead fonds on its own when they are ready to be released from the plant.
+In fact, the palm is self-pruning and will shed dead fronds on its own when they are ready to be released from the plant.
 Sometimes, however, some pruning may be desired.
 Being a delicate process, pruning needs to be handled by someone with the knowledge and skill required to do it correctly.

 Effects of Pruning on Sabal Palms

 It is necessary to understand and consider the consequences of pruning palm trees.
-First of all, one should never prune or remove any healthy green fonds.
+First of all, one should never prune or remove any healthy green fronds.
 Doing so can cause many problems to occur.

 - Pruning reduces the canopy size, which reduces the tree’s ability to photosynthesize.